emuro/EM_probando/README.md

 #### extra_tables
 - species_Ensembl.tsv.
 For each division, the file containing the taxonomy ids of the different species annotated in Ensembl, [see above](./README.md#taxonomy-ids-of-the-different-species-annotated-in-ensembl), has been downloaded.
 The files for the different divisions have been concatenated into species_Ensembl.tsv, maintaining only the first header.
 Finally the file has been slimmed-down reducing its columns to cols 1, 2, and 4; that is, colloquial name of the species, species name, and taxonomy_id.
 - genes.xlsx, proteins.xlsx, and genes_proteins_combined.xlsx.
-The main_tables in Microsoft Excel format, for the sake of those that prefer this software.
-From these tables, the main results can be reproduced.
+The main_tables in Microsoft Excel format, for the sake of those that use MS formats.
 - 480lognormal.dat.
 Initial seed for the gene growth model: 5000 gene lognormally distributed with mean 480
 - clade_fraction_per_mean_length.xlsx data to represent Figs. S8 and S9
 - Homo_sapiens_CDS_nCDS.xlsx data needed to compare the length frequency distribution for coding (CDS) and non-coding (nCDS) genetic sequences, see Fig. S10